 You may explore the narrow alleys on foot, by pedicab rickshaw, or by bike.
 Bike rentals are available via most hotels and hostels.
 There are also bike hire shops around the major areas such as Shichahai (see map further below).

 One way to see the old hutongs is by bike.
-Highlights include: Drum Tower, Yandaixiejie, Yinding Bridge, Nanfang Hutong, Lotus Market and Beihai Park with focus on traditional courtyards, antique hutong and streets and more!(2-3 hours).
+One tour route idea is Drum Tower, Yandaixiejie (Skewed Tobacco Pouch Street), Yinding Bridge, Nanfang Hutong, Lotus Market and Beihai Park with focus on traditional courtyards, antique hutong, and more (2-3 hours).

-You can also hire a rickshaw, in that case you can just sit in the pedicab and let the old Beijing Shifu carry you around to see the Hutong.
+You can also hire a rickshaw, in that case, you can just sit in the pedicab and let the old Beijing Shifu carry you around to see the Hutong.

 Like streets, hutongs have their names.
 Some have had only one name since their establishment and others have had a few names throughout their history.
 A lot of hutong names are linked to the names of food, such as Miancha Hutong ( noodle and tea )

 Some hutong names are connected to the names of the places, the temples, daily necessities, trades, light industry, plants, people’s names and even government’s organs.

 The Must-See Hutongs in Beijing

 If you take a look at the maps further below you will soon understand that there is a lot of Hutongs, spread out over a large area and you could spend weeks exploring them.
 To start, it may pay to focus on the top 10 Hutongs then, if you have time, explore more and more.

 There are alleys diving off either side of this main alley so it’s a great place to get lost and wander.
 Famed for its two towers the Drum and Bell Tower, and snacks.

 The street is famed for retaining its traditional archways and architecture, it also leads to the Confucius Temple and near to the Lama Temple.